TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

     code LICENSE
 ```

 Copy the [GNU GPL license](https://www.gnu.org/licenses/gpl-3.0.txt) text into the file.
-GNU GPL is a free software license, or copyleft license, that guarantee end users the freedoms to run, study, share, and modify the software.
+GNU GPL is a free software license, or copyleft license, that guarantees end users the freedom to run, study, share, and modify the software.

 3. Create your directory structure and some base files using BASH scripts reading text files.

 ```text